310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Kaoru %}
 Hmm~ I'm just talking to myself…

 That aside, we should catch up to Anzu-chan before we lose sight of her.
-It’s really crowded here, likely because it’s a holiday.
+It’s really crowded here, likely ‘cause it’s a holiday.
 We seriously won’t be able to group up if she splits away from us.
 {% endbubble %}

 {% bubble Souma %}